21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 14. A Drone for Stunning Aerial Footage

 I’ve had a DJI drone for years and use it for aerial shots on our YouTube videos.
-It’s a bit nerve-wracking at times (especially when I lose sight of it!), but this newer model makes things easier with self-flying capabilities, obstacle avoidance, and tracking features.
+It’s a bit nerve-wracking at times (especially when I lose sight of it!), but newer models make things easier with self-flying capabilities, obstacle avoidance, and tracking features.
 Whether you're filming your adventures or just having fun, this is a game-changing bit of kit — and far more forgiving than the early ones I started with.

 15. Table Tennis Set with Retractable Net